DoSomething/chompy/docs/imports/README.md

 - `register-OVR`
 - `register-form`

-For example: If a user has a `confirmed` status already from a previous TurboVote import, and the RTV file suggests that it should be `step-1`, do not update.
+For example: If a user has a `confirmed` status already from a previous TurboVote import (see [Notes](#notes), and the RTV file suggests that it should be `step-1`, do not update.

 We’ve established this hierarchy because each time a user interacts with the RTV form, a new row is created in the CSV.
 There are the edge cases when a user is chased to finish their registration that they would be interacting with the same row (thus the "steps").
 Here’s one example: